 Light Exposure: Full sun

-Pollination: Recommend planting two trees for best pollination
+Pollination: Self-fertile (recommend planting two trees for best pollination)

 Latin Name: Pinus Koraiensis